How Submissions Work

 If You Like a Submission

 Found a beat you love?
-Here’s what to do:- Visit their profile — Learn more about the producer
+Here’s what to do:- Open the submitted track or the producer’s profile

 Starting a Conversation